davidbody/iowaruby.github.io/_meetings/2018/11/index.md

 #### Iowa Ruby Hacknight

-This month will an unstructured chance to work on personal projects, ask for help, and chat about whatever comes to mind.
+This month will be an unstructured chance to work on personal projects, ask for help, and chat about whatever comes to mind.

 ### Sponsor(s)